 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-DISTANCE_TO_POSITION, a MATLAB program which estimates the positions of a number of cities based on a table of city-to-city distances, assuming Euclidean geometry.
+distance_to_position, a MATLAB code which estimates the positions of a number of cities based on a table of city-to-city distances, assuming Euclidean geometry.

-PARTIAL_DIGEST, a FORTRAN90 library which solves the partial digest problem.
+partial_digest, a MATLAB code which solves the partial digest problem.